Traves-Theberge/chat_ui/README.md

 # Chat UI

 This chat application is built on Next.js and incorporates AI capabilities.
 It leverages Supabase for user authentication, data management, and real-time messaging.
-OpenAI and Mistral AI are utilized for response generation and can be selected interchangeably in the chat.
+OpenAI is utilized for response generation.

-🔑 **Just Add API Keys for Open AI, Mistral & Set Up Supabase**
+🔑 **Just Add API Keys for Open AI & Set Up Supabase**

 🚨 **Disclaimer**